GeneraalAladeen/pimono-frontend/README.md

 ### User Credentials

-Users has been seeded into the backend already.
+Users have been seeded into the backend already.
 To Log in.
 Use any of these email

 ```sh
 user1@example.com